When is Winter Love Island on ITV2? Where is it set? Who is the new host?

-We are actually simply days away from the Winter version of Love Island.
+We are actually just some days away from the Winter version of Love Island – the primary of TWO Love Island collection in 2020!

-There may be numerous change (and never a lot change in any respect) because the ITV actuality sequence appears to be like to embark on its first winter outing.
+There’s quite a lot of change (and never a lot change in any respect) because the ITV actuality collection appears to be like to embark on its first winter outing.

-Within the change division, there might be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the sequence, with fashions and Instagrammers in search of love in a villa within the solar.
+Within the change division, there shall be a brand new location and a brand new host with South Africa and Laura Whitmore stepping in respectively – however in lots of different methods viewers can count on a lot of the identical from the collection, with fashions and Instagrammers on the lookout for love in a villa within the solar.

-So, earlier than we ask “winter to do one,” right here’s every little thing you want to know concerning the upcoming sequence of Love Island on ITV2…
+So, earlier than we ask “winter to do one,” right here’s all the pieces it is advisable know concerning the upcoming collection of Love Island on ITV2 together with who’s rumoured to be going down, how one can watch it and what we’d count on from the present on a brand new continent…

 “I want to thank ITV for trusting me at the helm of this huge show.
 I wish it was in better circumstances; Caroline is a brilliant host and also a friend.
 We’ve spoken a lot in the last few days since she stepped down.
 She has been very kind to me and strongly pushed me for this role.”